 Making online learning work for schools, colleges and learners affected by COVID-19

-In the last several months, thanks to the heroic efforts of educators and school leaders, millions of learners were able to quickly shift their schoolwork online to help protect themselves from the virus.
+McGraw Hill extends a heartfelt thanks to educators and school leaders for their heroic work during this emergency shift to online learning during the COVID-19 pandemic.
+During this unprecedented time, millions of learners were able to quickly shift their schoolwork online to help protect themselves from the virus.
 This was no small feat.
-At McGraw Hill alone, we helped thousands of instructors move their in-person courses online, signed up 130,000 new K-12 student users on our learning platforms, delivered hundreds of webinars and answered countless calls and emails asking for help.
+At McGraw Hill alone in Spring 2020, we helped thousands of instructors move their in-person courses online, signed up 130,000 new K–12 student users on our learning platforms, delivered hundreds of webinars and answered countless calls and emails asking for help.